jkristell/infrared-examples/README.md

 # Examples

-The examples are now kept in the infraed repo.
+The examples are now kept in the infrared repo.

 https://github.com/jkristell/infrared/tree/master/examples